y-tetsu/reversi/README.en.md

 print(bitboard.size)
 ```

-The results of the above execution are as follows.
+The results of the above execution are as follows.<br>
 ```
 8
 10